OldTyT/gitlab-pull-mirror/README.md

 # gitlab-pull-mirror

-Docker container for automaticly pull mirror repos in projects for GitLab CE.
+Docker container designed to create a pipeline that automatically pulls mirror repositories into projects for GitLab CE.

 ## How to use

-1. Create a new project in the mirror group and specify the source git repository in the description.
+1. In the mirror group, create a new project and specify the source git repository's URL in its description.
-2. ....
+2. ...
-3. Profit!
+3. Enjoy the benefits!

 ## Prepare